Ranchero-Software/NetNewsWire/Frameworks/RSParser/README.md

 # RSParser

-(Note: I haven’t written tests yet.
+(Note: Tests are still incomplete.
 It’s possible that none of this works.)

 (Also note: this framework is intended to supersede my [RSXML](https://github.com/brentsimmons/RSXML) framework.
 Use this one instead.
 Well, once it’s working, that is.)